These Vegetarian Stuffed Peppers are filled with a delicious black bean, corn, and rice mixture and topped with with Monterey jack cheese!

 - In the skillet (if it’s big enough) or transfer to a mixing bowl and add the cooked rice, chili powder, cumin, paprika, salt, cilantro, lime juice, and ½ cup of the monterey jack cheese.

-- Drain any liquid from the bell peppers after the 20 minutes cook time is done, then stuff with the rice mixture
+- Drain any liquid from the bell peppers after the 20 minutes cook time is done, then stuff with the rice mixture and return to the baking sheet

 - Top the peppers with the remaining fresh grated monterey jack cheese